This post may include affiliate links. Thank you for your support.

 Tip: If your sauce has thickened up during storage, stir in a tablespoon or two of beef broth or water to the sauce before reheating and serving short ribs with pasta.

-This weeknight-friendly, ultra-cozy bolognese short ribs with pasta is nothing short of EPIC.
-But you don’t just have to serve it with noodles!
-Try your braised short ribs with polenta, crusty bread, potatoes, rice – you name it!
+This weeknight-friendly, ultra-cozy bolognese short ribs sauce with pasta is nothing short of EPIC.
+But you don’t just have to serve it with noodles.
+Try your braised short ribs with polenta, crusty bread, potatoes, rice – you name it.
 Trust me, you are going to want to put this beefy ragu slow cooker sauce on everything!

 Cheyanne